megidont/Illimat-tarot-luminaries/major arcana.md

 ##  8. Strength:

-While Strength is on the board, you may harvest in its field only by playing a card higher than the value of the crop you are harvesting (for instance, you may only harvest a 2 with a 3 or higher, but you do not have to add up to 3.)
+While Strength is on the board, you may harvest in its field only by playing a card higher than the value of the crop(s) or stockpile you are harvesting (for instance, you may only harvest a 2 with a 3 or higher, and you can harvest any combination of cards with lower than the card you are playing).

 ##  9. The Hermit: